KAIST-SE-Lab/StarPlateS/README.md

 ### Executing StarPlateS framework with localization module
 Prerequisites
-- Include GraphStream libraries, which are in the [SoS_Extension/lib] folder.
+- Import GraphStream libraries, which are in the [SoS_Extension/lib] folder.

 ## Reference
 1. https://maniam.github.io/VENTOS/